What is Facility Management Software?

 5. Fiix CMMS

 Engineered with modern maintenance teams in mind, Fiix CMMS brings AI-powered insights and automation to facility management.
-It combines AI-driven analytics with a straightforward interface, enabling teams to make data-informed decisions and reduce maintenance backlogs.
+This facility management tool combines AI-driven analytics with a straightforward interface, enabling teams to make data-informed decisions and reduce maintenance backlogs.

 Key Features